In the world of

 Strength and Conditioning for Better Control

-Strength and conditioning play a vital role in improving footwork and overall mat control.
-Incorporating specific strength training and conditioning exercises ensures that you develop the necessary muscle power and endurance to excel in wrestling.
+conditioning exercises ensures that you develop the necessary muscle power and endurance to excel in wrestling.

 Plyometric Exercises

-Plyometric exercises, or jump training, are fantastic for building explosive power and agility.
-These exercises mimic the quick, powerful movements required in wrestling, making them ideal for conditioning.
+explosive power and agility.
+These exercises mimic the quick, powerful movements required in wrestling, making them ideal for

 - Examples: Box jumps, burpees, and single-leg hops are excellent plyometric exercises.
 Aim for 3-4 sets of each exercise, with 10-15 repetitions per set.